isbest/TFC-UPGRADE/local/kubejs/event_groups/TFCEvents/limitContainer.md

 Limits items in the container to a size equal to or greater than the provided size
 ```

-- `void lowerLimit(Size size, boolean allowsEqual)`
+- `void lowerLimit(Size size, int min, int max, boolean allowsEqual)`

   Parameters:
   - size: Size- The minimum size items in the container may be
+  - min: int- The index of the start of the slots to be limited
+  - max: int- The index of the end of the lots to be limited
   - allowsEqual: boolean- If items with a size equal to the provided `size` should be allowed

 ```
-Limits items in the container to a size
+Limits items in the provided slot range to a size greater than the provided size
 ```

 - `void lowerLimit(Size size, int min, int max)`